Rainbow circled chalice

 Our Meeting House

 Members often use the Meeting House when they wish to celebrate special occasions in their lives.
 The Meeting House also can be rented for a reasonable fee by non-member individuals and other organizations.
-The parish Administrator arranges the schedule for use of the building.
+The parish Administrator arranges the schedule for use of the building and posts it on the calendar.

 Wrapping the May Pole